digst/cloud/design.md

 The following principles have been identified:

-**_Continuous service availability_: GovCloud platform and application services are built to deliver uninterrupted service even during new releases and platform maintainance.**
+**_Continuous service availability_: GovCloud platform and application services are built to deliver uninterrupted service even during new releases and platform maintenance.**

 Applications used by public agencies are often critical, not only to the agency itself, but to society in general.
 However, most services have traditionally had so called service windows, where services were suspended to allow for new software relases.
 Digital self-services have changed this.
 The general public is now serving itself at times suitable for the costumer instead of the service provider.